dhellmann/pymotw-3/source/difflib/index.rst

 =========

-All of the functions that produce difference sequences accept arguments to indicate which lines should be ignored, and which characters within a line should be ignored.
+All of the functions that produce difference sequences accept arguments to indicate which lines should be ignored and which characters within a line should be ignored.
 These parameters can be used to skip over markup or whitespace changes in two versions of a file, for example.